Login

 It is usual to tip the supporting staff (guide/drivers) if you are happy with the services provided.
 We estimate that USD 40-60 (in local currency equivalent) will cover this aspect of your trip expenditure.
 This is most usually done at the end of the trip.

-The following checklist should help you with your packaging.
+The following checklist should help you with your packing.
 You do not have to bring everything on the list and should use your experience and judgment, but we ask you to ensure you have the items on the mandatory list.
-When selecting clothes for the holiday of Hunza and Skardu, please be culturally sensitive.
-Tight-fitting or revealing clothing is not appropriate.
+When selecting clothing for this holiday, please be culturally sensitive.
+Tight-fitting or reveaing clothing is not appropriate.

 You must bring the following items: